 11.11 Motion to Take from the Table – Any matter removed from the table shall not be considered or acted upon until the next or a subsequent meeting.

 11.12 Call to Order – If any member, in speaking or otherwise, violates the rules of Council, the Chair or any member may call her/him to order and the member so called shall cease speaking until the question of order is decided.

 12.01 Council Courtesies

-No member shall privately confer while Council is in session with anyone other than a fellow member, the City Manager, the Clerk, or Law Director.
+No member shall privately confer while Council is in session with anyone other than a Council colleague, the City Manager, the Clerk, or Law Director.
 Such discussions as are permitted shall be brief and shall be conducted in the tone and manner so as not to disturb the proceedings.

 12.03 Enforcement of Rules